BrobstonCreations/yet-another-smart-vent/README.md

 - Add retain as an option to initial WiFi/MQTT setup.
 - Implement ArduinoOTA.
 - Update repo to use latest dependencies.
+- Use PlatformIO for dependencies.
+- Publish a distributable to Releases.

 ## Philosophy
 - Local Control